 Player Activity Statement is a record of the time and money spent gambling at The Star’s casinos.

-Members of The Star Club can access their Player Activity Statement via The Star App, The Star Club website www.thestarclub.com.au, or via a downloadable request form below or by visiting the Membership Desk.
+Account Holders of The Star Program can access their Player Activity Statement via The Star App, The Star Club website www.thestarclub.com.au, or via a downloadable request form below or by visiting the Guest Service Desk.

 Guests who do not wish to receive marketing materials from The Star can opt out at any time.
 The Star will not knowingly send or direct any gambling advertising or promotional material to people excluded from our casinos.

-Members of The Star Club can update their marketing communication preferences by logging in to The Star App, via The Star Club website www.thestarclub.com.au, at a Member Kiosk, or by visiting the Membership Desk.
-Members may also opt out of receiving direct marketing communications by clicking the unsubscribe link in the footer of the email communication they have received.
+Account Holders of The Star Program can update their marketing communication preferences by logging in to The Star App, via The Star Club website www.thestarclub.com.au, at a Kiosk, or by visiting the Guest Service Desk.
+Account Holders may also opt out of receiving direct marketing communications by clicking the unsubscribe link in the footer of the email communication they have received.

 If you or someone needs support, help is available.